jchatel/quickmail-next-docs/email-accounts/adding-email-accounts-for-sending.md

 To generate an invite link, click **I don't have access to the inbox** → **Copy link to clipboard** → send the link to your client.

-## I'm Having Difficulties Adding an Inbox.
+## I'm Having Difficulties Adding an Email Account.
 What Should I Do?

 **Email already exists**